Electron Emission Channeling for lattice location of radioactive isotopes in single crystals: Improvements from a Timepix3 quad detector and new PyFDD data analysis software: Introduction to electron emission channeling

-The 2D detectors cover an angular range of about 6\,° when placed 30\,cm from the sample, or about 3\,° when placed at 60\,cm, used in cases where an increase in angular resolution is needed.
-The angular resolution of the measurement is defined as $\sqrt{(}\sigma_d^2+\sigma_b^2)/d\,.$ Where $\sigma_d$ is the contribution from detector position resolution, $\sigma_b$ is the contribution from the (1\,mm) implantation beam spot and $d$ is the distance between the detector and sample.
-Due to the way detector and beam contributions add up, the implantation spot is usually the limiting factor when wanting to improve the overall resolution, not the detector.
-Typical angular resolutions are of the order of 0.05° standard deviation for 30\,cm distance from detector to sample.
+The detector covers an angular range of about 6\,° when placed at 30\,cm from the sample, or about 3\,° when placed at 60\,cm.
+The latter is used when an increase in angular resolution is desired.
+The angular resolution is of the order of 0.05° standard deviation for the 30\,cm distance from detector to sample.
+Each measurement produces a 2D pattern of the observed angular distribution of the emitted beta particles, which is then repeated for each chosen crystal axis.

-Each measurement produces a pattern of the observed angular distribution of the emitted beta particles, which is then repeated for each chosen crystal axis.
-Retrieving quantitative information from these channeling patterns requires a statistical comparison with simulated anisotropies which due to the demanding computational power are done prior to the data analysis and assembled into a library of expected angular yield patterns for each lattice site.
-In-depth details on how the simulations are performed can be found in references\,\cite{hofsass_emission_1991, wahl_advances_2000}
+Retrieving quantitative information from channeling patterns requires a comparison with simulated anisotropies.
+These simulations are carried out with an in-house software designed for the simulation of electron channeling based on the many-beam algorithm \cite{hofsass_emission_1992, hofsass_emission_1991, wahl_advances_2000}.
+Simulations need take into account the depth profile of the implantation, which can be calculated through SRIM \cite{ziegler_srim_2010}, as it impacts dechanneling calculations.
+This is due to the fact that the implantation depth, average in the tens of nanometer, has similar values to the dechanneling length, that lies in the range of several to a few hundred nanometers, depending on decay energy, host crystal and temperature.
+Due to their demanding computational power, simulations are conducted prior to the data analysis and compiled into a library of expected angular yield patterns for each lattice site.

+Once the desired collection of simulations is complete, the data can be fitted with a linear combination of simulated yield patterns for a set of corresponding lattice sites.
+Each lattice site occupancy fraction is optimized to provide the best representation of the measurement (see Equation.\,\ref{eq:linear_comb}).
+This task can be performed through the PyFDD software\,\cite{david-bosne_generalized_2020}, previously released as a python scripting library and now upgraded.

-A measurement is compared with simulations through fitting the obtained pattern with a linear combination of pattern yields from respective lattice sites.
-This process is fully described in a recent publication describing the PyFDD software\,\cite{david-bosne_generalized_2020}.
-The current paper presents the latest developments in the PyFDD software that make the analysis of channeling patterns much easier and accessible.
-Furthermore, the latest improvements in the experimental setup using a Timepix3 quad detector are also presented.
+The current paper presents the latest developments in PyFDD that make the analysis of channeling patterns easier through a graphical interface, more accessible through a single file executable distribution, and more precise through the addition of a gamma background correction feature.
+Furthermore, it describes the latest improvements in the experimental setup using a Timepix3 quad detector.